smatechnologies/ibm-i-agent-docs/docs/message-management/logs.md

 - Log timestamp: The time stamp when the message was logged, that is, when the LSAM responded to the message.
 - Log key: An internal record ID number assigned by the IBM i DB2 database manager.
 - IBM i job ID: The full name of the IBM i job that issued the message.
-- SAM job number: The numeric ID portion of the job identifier assigned by OpCon/xps.
+- SAM job number: The numeric ID portion of the job identifier assigned by OpCon.
-- SAM job name: The name portion of the job identifier assigned by OpCon/xps.
+- SAM job name: The name portion of the job identifier assigned by OpCon.
 - Msg Mgmt Rec key #:The internal record ID of the original |
 Message Management Parameter record that was being processed when this log entry was generated.
 This number can be found in the list of the Message Management Parameter records in order to perform research into the master records that defined processing of the message.
 - Message ID: An IBM i message identifier (comprised of 3 letters followed by 4 digits).
 Definitions for message IDs may normally be found in message files stored in the dB2/400 database.